apache/spark/docs/running-on-kubernetes.md

 ## Dependency Management

-If your application's dependencies are all hosted in remote locations like HDFS or http servers, they may be referred to by their appropriate remote URIs.
+If your application's dependencies are all hosted in remote locations like HDFS or HTTP servers, they may be referred to by their appropriate remote URIs.
 Also, application dependencies can be pre-mounted into custom-built Docker images.
 Those dependencies can be added to the classpath by referencing them with `local://` URIs and/or setting the `SPARK_EXTRA_CLASSPATH` environment variable in your Dockerfiles.